 Residents Safety Alerts

 Please, for your safety, make sure you have enabled either the Town's Public Safety Department (PSD) "Code Red" Alerts found at the bottom of the main https://www.irspsd.org/ page, or IRC Emergency Management text alerts via this link.
 The PSD Code Red alerts (not Town News Alerts) may be issued for a missing person, a safety concern, a weather-related event, or for an important newsworthy item.
-The County alert system covers a broader area as an informational update service for all residents of the County.
+The County's Alert Indian River system covers a broader area as an informational update service for all residents of the County.

 For storm debris clean-up, consult your HOA, lawn care company or if you have Republic Service yard waste service, click here.